Features and terminology in Azure Event Hubs

 This article builds on the information in the overview article, and provides technical and implementation details about Event Hubs components and features.

-Any entity that sends data to an event hub is an event producer, or event publisher.
-Event publishers can publish events using HTTPS or AMQP 1.0 or Kafka 1.0 and later.
-Event publishers use a Shared Access Signature (SAS) token to identify themselves to an event hub, and can have a unique identity, or use a common SAS token.
+Any entity that sends data to an event hub is an event publisher (synonymously used with event producer).
+Event publishers can publish events using HTTPS or AMQP 1.0 or the Kafka protocol.
+Event publishers use Azure Active Directory based authorization with OAuth2-issued JWT tokens or an Event Hub-specific Shared Access Signature (SAS) token gain publishing access.

 Publishing an event

 The choice to use AMQP or HTTPS is specific to the usage scenario.
 AMQP requires the establishment of a persistent bidirectional socket in addition to transport level security (TLS) or SSL/TLS.
 AMQP has higher network costs when initializing the session, however HTTPS requires additional TLS overhead for every request.
-AMQP has higher performance for frequent publishers.
+AMQP has significantly higher performance for frequent publishers and can achieve much lower latencies when used with asynchronous publishing code.

 Event Hubs enables granular control over event publishers through publisher policies.
 Publisher policies are run-time features designed to facilitate large numbers of independent event publishers.
 With publisher policies, each publisher uses its own unique identifier when publishing events to an event hub, using the following mechanism: